About Brian Hanson

-Brian is vice president of studies at the Chicago Council on Global Affairs.
-He oversees the Council’s research operations and hosts the weekly podcast, Deep Dish on Global Affairs.
+Brian Hanson is the Vice President of Studies at the Chicago Council on Global Affairs.
+He oversees the Council's research operations and hosts the weekly podcast, Deep Dish on Global Affairs.

-Brian received his BA with high honors in political science from Grinnell College and conducted doctoral studies in political science at MIT.
+In addition to earning his BA with high honors in political science from Grinnell College, he also conducted doctoral studies in political science at MIT.